-(A) Represents the movement of loan payable to E-House.

-- (B) Represents the receivable from E-House Enterprise as of January 1, 2018.
+- (A) Represents the movement of loan payable to E-House. - (B) Represents the receivable from E-House Enterprise as of January 1, 2018.
 E-House Enterprise was no longer a subsidiary of E-House from 2018.
-Therefore, the amount due from E-House Enterprise as of January 1, 2018 has been carved out from the current period's reconciliation. - (C) Represents the movement of service fees receivable from and payable to E-House.

-(E) Represents the net cash flow between the Company and E-House except for the loan from (repaid to) E-House.
+Therefore, the amount due from E-House Enterprise as of January 1, 2018 has been carved out from the current period's reconciliation. - (C) Represents the movement of service fees receivable from and payable to E-House. - (D) Represents compensation from E-House.
+See Note A above. - (E) Represents the net cash flow between the Company and E-House except for the loan from (repaid to) E-House.